 All applicants must possess proof of high school graduation, including those who were homeschooled.

-Acceptable credentials include a high school diploma or a high school diploma equivalent as determined by your home state or, if you are an international student, by the Center for Educational Documentation.
+Acceptable credentials include a high school diploma or a high school diploma equivalent as determined by your home state.

 Your high school diploma was awarded at least five years before you enrolled in your degree courses.